OSGConnect/TOREVIEW-tutorial-makeflow-quickstart/README.md

 ## Makeflow script and parent child relationship

 The figure shows the graphical representation of `fibonacci.makeflow`.
-It describes two independent 'jobs (Rules 1&2) followed by a dependent job (Rule 3).
-The syntax of the Makeflow file is based on the Make rules.
+It describes two independent jobs (Rules 1&2) followed by a dependent job (Rule 3).
+The syntax of the Makeflow file is based on Make rules.

 <img src="https://raw.githubusercontent.com/OSGConnect/tutorial-makeflow-quickstart/master/Figs/FibFig.png" width="400px" height="300px" />